 - CCleaner: Registry Clean and cleanup.
-Done again like before because of changes that happen after a reboot.
+Done again like before because of changes that can happen after a reboot.

 Extra things I do occasionally if necessary:

 - Fix any problems the user has identified.
 Please keep notes on any problems & errors that happen.
 If they are urgent problems, contact me immediately.
 If they are not urgent problems, then tell me about the problems before I do the Monthly Servicing on your computer.

 - Update various things: